Professor of English

 “Thoughts on Letting Go.”
 Essay in Three Minus One, book project accompanying the film Return to Zero.
 Eds.
 Brooke Warner and Sean Hanish.
 She Writes Press.
 April 2014.

-Review of Thrill of the Chaste: The Allure of Amish Romance Novels for Mennonite Quarterly Review, forthcoming.
+Review of Thrill of the Chaste: The Allure of Amish Romance Novels for Mennonite Quarterly Review, January 2014.

 “Jean Toomer.”
 Entry in Encyclopedia of Twentieth-Century Fiction.
 Hoboken, NJ: Wiley-Blackwell, 2011.

-Continuing Maple Scholars project begun summer 2010, “Stories of Traumatic Brith, Grief, and Hope,” interview project with student Chelsea Kauffman.
+Maple Scholars project begun summer 2010, “Stories of Traumatic Birth, Grief, and Hope,” interview project with student Chelsea Kauffman.

 Review of Mennonite in a Little Black Dress.
 Center for Mennonite Writing Journal 1:5 (September 2009). www.mennonitewriting.org